mattsnowboard/msu-compilers-tinyc/README.md

  - Jason Harris (harri757)
  - Camden Smith (csmith)

+# Project 5 additions

+ - Function overriding: You can declare functions of same name, different arguments.
+There is error checking for this and it will complain if you call something with the wrong number of arguments (Matt's task)
+ - Added run_tests.sh Which will run all tests and print the expected output

 # Notes

  - If you try to use an undeclared variable, it gives an error and shows the